 \subsection{PMC single-scale approach under the running mass scheme}

-Adopting the idea of PMC single-scale approach~\cite{Shen:2017pdu}, the effective running coupling $a_s(Q_*)$ and running mass ${\overline m}(Q_*)$ can be formed by absorbing all the nonconformal terms.
-Eq.~(\ref{ruij}) will change to the following conformal series,
+Adopting to the PMC single-scale approach~\cite{Shen:2017pdu}, the overall effective running coupling $a_s(Q_*)$ and the effective running mass ${\overline m}_q(Q_*)$ can be formed by absorbing all the non-conformal terms.
+Eq.(\ref{ruij}) will change to the following conformal series,

 where $Q_*$ is the PMC scale.
-More explicitly, by using scale displacement relations to shift the scale $\mu_r$ to $Q_*$ in the Eq.~(\ref{ruij}), the PMC scale $Q_*$ is determined by requiring all the nonconformal terms vanish.
+More explicitly, by using the scale displacement relations to shift the scale $\mu_r$ to $Q_*$ in Eq.(\ref{ruij}), the PMC scale $Q_*$ can be determined by requiring all non-conformal terms (NonConf.) vanish, i.e.,